 On October 22, 2018 the IASB issued an amendment to IFRS 3 Business Combinations to narrow the definition of a business and introduce a screening test, which eliminates the requirement for a detailed assessment of the definition, when met.
 The effective date of the amendment is for annual periods beginning on or after January 1, 2020 and is to be applied prospectively.

-The application of this amendment is not expected to have a material impact to the Company.
+The application of this amendment did not have a material impact to the Company.

-OUTSTANDING SHARE DATA AS AT APRIL 29, 2020:
+OUTSTANDING SHARE DATA AS AT May 29, 2020: